-Articles are baked inside the kiln for various periods of time to suit their respective purposes of use.
+Pieces are baked inside the kiln for differing periods of time depending on what each one requires.

 - 6. Removal of pots from the kiln

-In order to prevent breakage, the baked articles are carefully cooled inside the kiln and are only removed from the kiln once they have cooled completely.
+In order to prevent breakage, the completed articles are carefully cooled inside the kiln and only removed once they have cooled completely.

 - 7. Inspection

-The baked products are given a final check to confirm that there are no defects.
+The completed products are given a final inspection to confirm that there are no defects.

 Where to Buy & More Information